AndrewEllis93/Print-Tuning-Guide/README.md

     - **(!)** See the [First Layer / Squish Consistency Issues](#first-layer--squish-consistency-issues) section, **even if you are not having any issues.** There is some important information in there that everyone should know, particularly about [thermal drift](#thermal-drift).
 ## Method
 **1)** Scatter square patches around your bed in your slicer.
-- See Test_Prints folder.
+- See the *Test_Prints* folder.
 Choose a patch that matches your first layer height.
 - ![](Images/FirstLayer-Plate.png)

 **2)** Set your first layer height to **0.25** or greater.